Vacation rentals in Chicago

 Elegant Suite in Gold Coast

-Steps away from the Magnificent Mile, and the high-end boutiques of Oak and Rush Street, this generous one-bedroom apartment is perfectly situated in the middle of the action for your Chicago adventure. ***Please note that from March until the end of May 2026, there will be construction on the upper floors of the building that may cause noise during the daytime hours***
+Steps away from the Magnificent Mile, and the high-end boutiques of Oak and Rush Street, this generous one-bedroom apartment is perfectly situated in the middle of the action for your Chicago adventure. ***Please note that from March until the end of September 2026, there will be construction on the upper floors of the building that may cause noise during the daytime hours.
+Construction will not be happening on the weekends.***

 Popular amenities for Chicago vacation rentals